Kilkenni/sb.Teleport/readme.md

 - When on the player ship, `Warp to ship` is disabled
 - When in space, warp option without the mech is disabled (you can still try to warp regardless, but I'm not paying your hospital bills)
 - Quest-related destinations are disabled until unlocked
-- However, if a player has no mech (yet), `Deploy` button will be red and deactivated.
+- If a player has no mech (yet), `Deploy` button will be red and deactivated.

 ## Known Issues

 - No edit and deletion available in the new window (yet)
 - Tooltips on hazard icons in planet info don't show
 - Celestial Database client cache in vanilla Sb is unstable.
-Possibly fixed in OpenSb, needs verification.
+Possibly fixed in OpenSb, **needs verification**.
 Symptom: when a bookmark is selected, planetary info shows `Celestial Database Error`.
 A workaround is to click other bookmarks until the cache refreshes.

-- Possibly cannot warp down if a player is **not** on their own ship. **Needs verification**
+- Possibly cannot warp down if a player is **not** on their own ship (example: on another shup also orbiting a planet). **Needs verification**
 - Cannot warp to party members via this dialog.
 Seems to be a limitation of vanilla Lua callbacks.
 - Cannot warp in mission dungeon to party members already present in the dungeon.
 Likewise.